Smells Like Gen X • Billboard Year-End Songs

 Gen X Rewind

-This is the sound of summer radio growing up a little without losing the hook.
+This is the sound of summer growing up a little without losing the hook.
 Everybody knew it.
 Everybody sang it.
 Most people still do.

 Legacy